Guilherme-CA-Dias/fanbasis-poc/README.md

 # Integration Use Case Template

 This is a template for an application showcasing integration capabilities using [Integration.app](https://integration.app).
-The app is built with Next.js and demonstrates how to implement user authentication and integration token generation.
+The app is built with Next.js and demonstrates how to implement user authentication, integration token generation, and CRM lead management.

 ## Prerequisites

 - Node.js 18+ installed
 - Integration.app workspace credentials (Workspace Key and Secret)
+- MongoDB database

 ## Setup